 Are you stressed?
-Check your mouth because there’s a good chance your taking that stress out on
+Check your mouth because there’s a good chance you’re taking that stress out on

 Teeth grinding, or Bruxism as it’s officially known, is one of those conditions that you could be